Skip to content

 CSS page-break-before Property

-The page-break-before property defines page break before the element.
+The page-break-before property defines a page break before an element.

-The page-break-before property is replaced by break-before property.
+The page-break-before property is replaced by the break-before property.

-Generally, page breaks are applied to such paged media, as printed books or documents.
-After breaking a page, the layout finishes on the current page and the elements of the document that remain continue on the next page.
-You can often meet this in PDF documents.
+Generally, page breaks are applied to paged media such as printed books or documents.
+Once a page break occurs, the current layout ends, and remaining content flows to the next page.
+This behavior is commonly seen in PDF documents.

-With the help of the page-break-before property you can define on what page (right or left) the following content must restart.
+The page-break-before property lets you specify whether the following content should start on a left or right page.
 You can use the CSS @media rule to define break styles for printed documents.

 Syntax